Text Link

 The need for inclusive eating disorder treatment

 There is a clear gap in the eating disorder treatment community when it comes to inclusive and trans-informed care.
-In fact, some treatment programs inadvertently end up causing more harm than good, however good their intentions may be.
-Many trans people report negative experiences at eating disorder treatment, such as:
+Some treatment programs inadvertently end up causing more harm than good—however good their intentions may be.
+Many trans people report negative experiences with eating disorder treatment, such as:7

 • Being misgendered by staff and fellow patients

-• Failing to receive care from a clinician that understands how gender dysphoria may be a risk factor for eating disorders
+• Failing to receive care from a clinician who understands how gender dysphoria may be a risk factor for eating disorders

 • Requiring surgeries before allowing a trans patient to access shared spaces